Samsung/ONE/docs/howto/how-to-build-package.md

 1. Optionally, optimize and quantize circle
 1. Create package from circle

-NOTE: Examples and options of each commands shown are from the version of writing this document.
+NOTE: Examples and options of each command shown below are from the version of writing this document.
 They may differ from latest version of commands.
 Please fire an issue or post a PR to correct them if anything needs update.